Bottom-up Synthesis of Recursive Functional Programs using Angelic Execution: Implementation

 \subsection{Program Selection}

 In general, there may be many programs that satisfy the given specification, and most synthesis algorithms use heuristics to choose which program to return to the user.
 One of these heuristics is to prefer smaller programs, and, inspired by the effectiveness of this heuristic in prior work~\cite{myth,smyth,lambda2}, \toolname also returns the smallest program in terms of AST size.
 However, to provide such a minimality guarantee, our implementation slightly deviates from the core synthesis procedure shown in Algorithm~\ref{alg:core-recursive-synthesis}.

-In particular, our actual implementation maintains a priority queue over specifications sorted according to the size of the minimal solution for the corresponding angelic synthesis problem and explores these programs in increasing order or size.
-Thus, our implementation guarantees that the program returned to the user is the smallest one among those that satisfy the specification.
-The interested reader can see the pseudo-code in \ifappendices{Algorithm~\ref{alg:opt-recursive-synthesis} in Section~\ref{sec:additional-algs} of the appendix}\else{the full version of the paper}\fi.
+In particular, Algorithm~\ref{alg:core-recursive-synthesis} makes recursive calls to two distinct strengthened specifications -- one to $\groundSpec \wedge \witness$ (line 10) and one to $\groundSpec \wedge \neg\witness$ (line 11).
+In this algorithm, the call with input $\groundSpec \wedge \neg\witness$ is made only after the call with input $\groundSpec \wedge \witness$ fails.
+Our actual implementation maintains a priority queue over these specifications sorted according to the size of the minimal solution for the corresponding angelic synthesis problem.
+It then explores these programs from smallest to largest.
+Thus, our implementation guarantees that the program returned to the user is the smallest one among those that satisfy the specification. \ifappendices{The interested reader can see the pseudo-code in Section~\ref{sec:additional-algs} of the appendix.}\fi